 - Cooking level.
 You don’t have to be a Michelin star chef to make a delish dish.
 All of these recipes are easy to follow and fab for foodies of all skill levels.

 - Versatility.
 We opted for meals that can be customized to your taste and dietary styles.

-What’s better than meat on a stick?
-Lean sirloin on a stick.
-With just 5 grams of fat in a 3-ounce serving, sirloin is one of the leanest cuts of beef out there.
-Plus, this skewered dinner is surrounded with colorful veggies and coated in a flavorful chimichurri sauce.
+This ain’t your average steak on a stick.
+This scrumptious skewer is loaded with lean sirloin.
+With just 5.57 grams (g) of fat in a 3-ounce serving, sirloin is one of the leanest cuts of beef there is.
+Plus, the skewers are packed with colorful veggies and coated in a killer chimichurri sauce.
 Forks and knives optional.